tcharding/tobin.cc/content/resume.md

 ## Motivation for Writing Code

-* The social interaction of programming on a project together with others.
+* Collaborating with others to produce the best possible codebase/project.
-* Continually learning and refining skills and technique.
+* Continually learning and refining skills and technique (the craft).
 * How good ‘clean code’ looks on the screen.
 * The feeling when an insurmountable problem dissolves.
-* Constantly chasing perfection, efficiency of space and time, beauty of code.
-* Programming craftsmanship.
+* Constantly refining.

-## Buzz Words

-ARM, x86_64, MIPS, PowerPC,
-Linux, Ubuntu, Emacs, Zsh, Mutt, Git,
-Haskell, Scheme Lisp, Assembler, C, Go, Python, Perl, Java, C++, Objective-C, Prolog, Bash